Time evolution of interacting bosons through squeezing Hamiltonians: Tools

-Bosons can be used to model a wide variety of physical systems, from the electromagnetic field propagating in superconducting circuits \cite{Xiang:Ashhab:2013,Wilson:Johansson:2011} to phonons in a Bose-Einstein Condensate \cite{Dalfovo:Giorgini:1999,Carusotto:Ciuti:2013} and radiation emitted by black holes \cite{Hawking:1974}.
-Since our interest lies in the overlap of relativity and quantum science, we choose to focus here on bosonic quantum fields, rather than harmonic oscillators, because they are at the centre of recent advances in relativistic and quantum information \cite{Alsing:Fuentes:2012}.
-It is important to note, however, that our techniques and results apply \textit{directly} and in a straightforward fashion to coupled harmonic oscillators or harmonic oscillators coupled to modes of quantum fields.
+Bosons can be used to model a wide variety of physical systems, from the electromagnetic field propagating in superconducting circuits \cite{Xiang:Ashhab:2013,Wilson:Johansson:2011} and light coupled to nano-mechanical resonators \cite{Aspelmeyer:Kippenberg:2014} to phonons in a Bose-Einstein Condensate \cite{Dalfovo:Giorgini:1999,Carusotto:Ciuti:2013} and radiation emitted by black holes \cite{Hawking:1974}.
+For the sake of clarity and simplicity, in this work we choose to focus our model on harmonic oscillators rather than quantum fields, which have risen as core elements within recent advances in relativistic and quantum information \cite{Alsing:Fuentes:2012}.
+It is important to note, however, that our techniques and results apply \textit{directly} and in a straightforward fashion to coupled quantum fields, as has been argued before \cite{Bruschi:Lee:2013} (see \cite{Brown:MartinMartinez:2013} for connected results).

-We consider two modes of (one or more) bosonic quantum fields coupled via and arbitrary time-dependent quadratic interaction.
-The interaction drives the time evolution and we employ the covariant matrix formalism from continuous variables theory common to quantum optics \cite{Bruschi:Lee:2013,Adesso:Ragy:2014}.
-In this section we introduce all the tools necessary for this work.